dvdbrnds/edsteward-monorepo/LOCAL_DEADLINES_SUCCESS_SUMMARY.md

 # ✅ LOCAL DEADLINES IMPLEMENTATION SUCCESS

 ## Overview
-Successfully extracted, populated, and tested deadlines functionality in the local RegulatoryTrackr development environment.
+Successfully extracted, populated, and tested deadlines functionality in the local EdSteward development environment.

 ## 🎯 What Was Accomplished